SabrinaPalis/fast-style-transfer/README.md

 :trophy: After graduating with the [Deep Learning Nanodegree](https://confirm.udacity.com/UR76TRQ9) program at Udacity, I thought I would share this fun project which uses the fast-style-transfer GitHub repo by Logan Lengstrom, and the Rain Princess and Wave Checkpoints.

 I used it to style some photographs of the lovely ちぃちゃん :dog2: in the style of Leonid Afremov and Hokusai.

 Feel free to check out my Jupyter Notebook and html report.

-Please find the original README file below the pictures.
+:arrow_down_small: Please find the original README file below the pictures. :arrow_down_small:

 ## Before and after